System administrator

 An IT administrator, system administrator, sysadmin, or admin is a person who is responsible for the upkeep, configuration, and reliable operation of computer systems, especially multi-user computers, such as servers.
 The system administrator seeks to ensure that the uptime, performance, resources, and security of the computers they manage meet the needs of the users, without exceeding a set budget when doing so.

 To meet these needs, a system administrator may acquire, install, or upgrade computer components and software; provide routine automation; maintain security policies; troubleshoot; train or supervise staff; or offer technical support for projects.

 Related fields

-Many organizations staff offer jobs related to system administration.
+Many organizations offer jobs related to system administration.
 In a larger company, these may all be separate positions within a computer support or Information Services (IS) department.
-In a smaller group they may be shared by a few sysadmins, or even a single person.
+In a smaller group, they may be shared by a few sysadmins, or even a single person.